MM-PCQA: Multi-Modal Learning for No-reference Point Cloud Quality Assessment: Experiments

 \subsection{Implementation Details}

-The Adam optimizer \cite{kingma2014adam} is utilized with weight decay 1e-4 and the initial learning rate is set as 5e-5.
+The Adam optimizer \cite{kingma2014adam} is utilized with weight decay 1e-4, the initial learning rate is set as 5e-5, and the batch size is set as 8.
 The model is trained for 50 epochs by default.
-We set the point cloud sub-model size $N_{s}$ as 2048 and set $N_{\delta} = N/N_{s} + 1$.
-The projected images with the resolution of 1920$\times$1080$\times$3 are randomly cropped into image patches at the resolution of 224$\times$224$\times$3 as the inputs.
-During the experiment, 6 sub-models and 4 projected images are selected at random for each point cloud.
-The PointNet++ \cite{qi2017pointnet++} is utilized as the point cloud encoder and the hierarchical ResNet50 \cite{he2016deep} is used as the image encoder, where the ResNet50 is initialized with the pre-trained model on the ImageNet database \cite{deng2009imagenet}.
+Specifically, We set the point cloud sub-model size $N_{s}$ as 2048, set the number of sub-models $N_{\delta} = 6$, and set the number of image projections $N_{I}=4$.
+The projected images with the resolution of 1920$\times$1080$\times$3 are randomly cropped into image patches at the resolution of 224$\times$224$\times$3 as the inputs (the white background is removed from the projected images).
+The PointNet++ \cite{qi2017pointnet++} is utilized as the point cloud encoder and the ResNet50 \cite{he2016deep} is used as the image encoder, where the ResNet50 is initialized with the pre-trained model on the ImageNet database \cite{deng2009imagenet}.
 The multi-head attention module employs 8 heads and the feed-forward dimension is set as 2048.
 The weights $\lambda_{1}$ and $\lambda_{2}$ for $L_{MSE}$ and $ L_{r a n k}$ are both set as 1.

-Following the practices in \cite{chetouani2021deep,fan2022no}, the k-fold cross validation strategy is employed for the experiment to accurately estimate the performance of the proposed method.
-Specifically, for the SJTU-PCQA database, 1 group of point cloud is chosen as the testing set and the remaining 8 groups of point cloud are taken as the training set.
-Such procedure is repeated 9 times with each of the point cloud groups used exactly once as the testing set.
-Similarly, we randomly split the WPC database into 5 folds and each fold consists of 4 groups of point clouds.
-Then a similar experiment procedure as discussed above is applied.
-In all, 9-fold cross validation is conducted on the SJTU-PCQA database and 5-fold cross validation is conducted on the WPC database.
+Following the practices in \cite{fan2022no}, the k-fold cross validation strategy is employed for the experiment to accurately estimate the performance of the proposed method.
+Since the SJTU-PCQA, WPC, and WPC2.0 contain 9, 20, 16 groups of point clouds respectively, 9-fold, 5-fold, and 4-fold cross validation is selected for the three database to keep the train-test ratio around 8:2.
 The average performance is recorded as the final results.
 It's worth noting that there is no content overlap between the training and testing sets.
 We strictly retrain the available baselines with the same database split set up to keep the comparison fair.
-What's more, for the FR-PCQA and RR-PCQA methods that require no training, we simply validate them on the same testing sets and record the average performance.
+What's more, for the FR-PCQA methods that require no training, we simply validate them on the same testing sets and record the average performance.